ksm/SwiftInFlux/README.md

 ### Optionals in imported Objective-C frameworks

-As of Beta 6, few classes have been audited for optional conformance.
-More are expected to come in future betas.
+As of Beta 7, relatively few APIs have been audited for optional conformance.
+More are expected to come in the future.

-> A large number of Foundation APIs have been audited for optional conformance, removing a significant number of implicitly unwrapped optionals from their interfaces.
-This clarifies the nullability of their properties and arguments / return values of their methods.
-This is an ongoing effort since beta 5.
+> A large number of Foundation, UIKit, CoreData, SceneKit, SpriteKit, Metal APIs have been audited for optional conformance, removing a significant number of implicitly unwrapped optionals from their interfaces.
+This clarifies the nullability of their properties, arguments and return values of their methods.
+This is an ongoing effort that started shipping in beta 5.
 >
-> — Xcode 6 beta 6 release notes
+> — Xcode 6 Beta 7 release notes
 >
 > The UIView, NSView, UIFont, and UIApplicationDelegate classes have been audited for optional conformance, removing most implicitly unwrapped optionals from their interfaces.
 > (...)